joeyates/imap-backup/README.md

 # Main Functionality

 * Backup - progressively save a local copy of all emails,
-* Mirror - keep the local copy up to date with the server by adding and deleting local emails,
+* Mirror - add and delete emails from the local backup to keep it up to date with the account,
 * Migrate - make a copy of one account to another, deleting anything on the destination account as necessary,
 * Restore - push a local backup (a 'backup' or 'mirror') and push it back to the server, renaming anything that doesn't match.